aifrak/phoenix-docker/README.md

 # phoenix-docker
-Installation of a dockerized testinfra (Debian).
+Installation of a dockerized Phoenix / Elixir (Debian).